etranos/regional_trade_hyperlinks/paper/submission2/author_response.md

 Oshan, T. M. (2020).
 Potential and Pitfalls of Big Transport Data for Spatial Interaction Models of Urban Mobility.
 The Professional Geographer, 72(4), 468–480. https://doi.org/10.1080/00330124.2020.1787180

 Thank you.
-We certainly agree with this comment and we have added the following text a few lines below (p. **ADD PAGE NUMBER**)
+We certainly agree with this comment and we have added the following text a few lines below (p.
+7)

 > Importantly, it helps avoid overfitting, which would have occurred if the temporal structure of the data and the underpinning time-dependent data generation processes had been ignored.
 Such discussions can be found in the spatial interaction modelling literature  (Mikkonen and Luoma 1999; Mozolin, Thill, and Usery 2000; Oshan 2020a).